Bloomberg Arts Mentors

 There are three positions available.
 Candidates should have a demonstrated interest in the arts and strong writing and organizational

 skills.
-Please indicate any design, photography, or film experience that you have, as there will be one position that will require film
+Please indicate any design, photography, or film/video experience that you have, as there will be one position that will require film

 and editing skills.